um-dang/conda_on_the_cluster/README.md

 <br />

-**4.** Now that we have the `base` environment loaded, let's see what programs it contains for us to use.
+**4.** Now that we have the `base` environment loaded, let's see which programs it contains for us to use.

 ```
 conda list
 ```
-The output from this command lists all of the programs, their versions, the build number, and the channel they came from (if outside of the default channels, more on that later).
+The output from this command lists all of the programs, their versions, the build number, and the channel they came from if outside of the default channels.

 <br />

-**5.** We can check to make sure we are using the programs from our environment by using `which` to print the executable path or by checking our `$PATH` variable.
+**5.** We can check to make sure we are using the programs from our environment by using `which` to print the executable path or by checking our shell `$PATH` variable.
 The `$PATH` variable lists the order of folders from first to last that the shell will look through to find executables.
 The shell will execute the first binary it finds and ignore the rest so it's important our `$PATH` is in the correct order.

 ```
 which python